AhmedMahrous00/nft_visual_analysis/README.md

 # Demystifying the Role of Aesthetics in NFT Pricing: Model, Analysis, and Insights
 ## Replication Code & Data

-This repository contains the code to replicate the results presented in the paper "Controlling Collection Leakage to Reveal Genuine Aesthetic Effects in NFT Pricing".
+This repository contains the code to replicate the results presented in the paper "Demystifying the Role of Aesthetics in NFT Pricing: Model, Analysis, and Insights".

 ## 1. Setup